rsennrich/ParZu/README.md

 2. unpack (or git clone) the directory to your target directory.

 3. adjust file paths in the config.ini file.
 Also define which lemmatisation/morphology you use (if any), and make sure they work.
+Default models can be installed/configured by executing `install.sh`

 4. (OPTIONAL): If you have the Tüba-D/Z corpus in the right format (dependencies, CONLL format, UTF-8), you can generate improved statistic files by executing `statistics/create_statistics.sh`.
     The Hamburg Dependency Treebank can be converted into the required CONLL format with the script `statistics/stats_creator/hamburg_treebank_to_conll.py`.